-Apathy is well known for his spontaneous freestyles and has worked with Alien Nation, Jedi Mind Tricks along with the DemiGodz.
-He recently dropped two stellar 12"s and is set to release more material of the same caliber.
+Apathy is well known for his freestyles and has worked with Alien Nation, Jedi Mind Tricks along with the DemiGodz.
+He recently dropped two stellar 12"s and is set to release more material of the same calibre.

 What inspired you to become an emcee?

 Apathy: I'd have to say old school Hip Hop.
 Like hearing original tracks, that boom bap hype party vibe.
 That old Grandmaster Flash and Melle Mel type shit.
 That made me really wanna rhyme along with them.
 It made me really get into Hip Hop back then.

 MVRemix: You know Ant-One really well, don't ya?

 Apathy: Yeah, yeah, no doubt.

 MVRemix: Now, the thing is, a lot of people...since he has come onto my site, have acquired, let's say a "less than respectful opinion of him."
 Now everyone wants to know how he became friends with you and head of your promotions.